Laporte rule

 The Laporte rule is a rule that explains the intensities of absorption spectra for chemical species.
-It is a selection rule that rigorously applies to chromophores that are centrosymmetric, i.e. with an inversion centre.
+It is a selection rule that rigorously applies to atoms, and to molecules that are centrosymmetric, i.e. with an inversion centre.
 It states that electronic transitions that conserve parity are forbidden.
-Thus transitions between states that are symmetric with respect to an inversion centre will not be observed.
+Thus transitions between two states that are each symmetric with respect to an inversion centre will not be observed.
 Transitions between states that are antisymmetric with respect to inversion are forbidden as well.
 In the language of symmetry, g (gerade = even (German)) → g and u (ungerade = odd) → u transitions are forbidden.
-Allowed transitions in such molecules must involve a change in parity, either g → u or u → g.
+Allowed transitions must involve a change in parity, either g → u or u → g.

-The Laporte rule stipulates that s to s, p to p, d to d, etc. transitions should not be observed in centrosymmetric compounds.
+For atoms s and d orbitals are gerade, and p and f orbitals are ungerade.
+The Laporte rule implies that s to s, p to p, d to d, etc. transitions should not be observed in atoms or centrosymmetric molecules.
 Practically speaking, only d-d transitions occur in the visible region of the spectrum.
-Thus, the Laporte rule is most commonly discussed in the context of the electronic spectroscopy of transition metals complexes.
+The Laporte rule is most commonly discussed in the context of the electronic spectroscopy of transition metal complexes.
+However, low-intensity f-f transitions in the actinide elements can be observed in the near-infrared region.

+The rule is named after Otto Laporte who published it in 1925 with William Frederick Meggers.